jwyang/RLCourseProject/README.md

 2. [PyTorch]().
 Since we need to analyze the visual signals perceived by the agents, we use convolutional neural network (CNN) in PyTorch.
 Please also refer to the orignal repository for the installation.

+### About the model

+In this project, we are using the Policy Gradient (PG) algorithm for the learning of policy.
+It is simple and straightforward.
+You can get a good sense from the [Karpathy's blog](http://karpathy.github.io/2016/05/31/rl/).
+Once you understand what the Policy Gradient is, you can move to the next step, training the agent.

 ### Train the agent

 Once you have installed the above two main dependencies, you should be able to run the code to train the agents, simply using: